node-ts/ddd/README.md

 This approach to modeling the business domain is well documented.
 It's clear what actions a user can perform, what the business rules are those actions, and what data updates as a result.

-Each time an action method is called on a domain objecft, an event is prepared and applied to the `when()` protected method.
+Each time an action method is called on a domain object, an event is prepared and applied to the `when()` protected method.
 This method does a number of things:

 * It adds the event into the list of new changes made to the aggregate
-* It increments the verison of the aggregate as data has now changed
+* It increments the version of the aggregate as data has now changed
 * It invokes the method named `when<EventName>` on the aggregate (eg: `whenUserRegistered`)

-At this point it's important to note that the aggregate has not been persisted nor the event published to the bus.
+At this point, it's important to note that the aggregate has not been persisted nor the event published to the bus.
 This will be the responsibility of the application server that initially invoked the domain action.

 ### Application layer

 The application layer sits around the domain layer.
 It provides services that act as a gateway to performing actions against the domain.
-Broadly speaking, these services typically offer one method per command, and can retrieve domain objects from persistence, query other necessary data inputs, gather dependencies to inject and persist data back to the database.
+Broadly speaking, these services typically offer one method per command and can retrieve domain objects from persistence, query other necessary data inputs, gather dependencies to inject and persist data back to the database.

 The following `UserService` provides operations that modify the `User` domain object.
 Note that once an operation has been performed on the domain object, it is persisted via its write repository.
 This operation will store the updated object in the database as well as publishing any events to the bus.